 When a panic attack strikes, it is essential that you have a plan of action.
 Planning ahead and practicing what you will do in case of a panic attack can significantly lower the impact of a panic attack.
 The two best methods of coping with a panic attack are to breathe and then accept the anxiety.
 Trying to fight off the fear won’t make you feel less anxious, but rather will further perpetuate the “fight or flight” feelings you are already having.
 The sooner you can recover from a panic attack, the better you will be able to breathe easier.

 As part of Mental Health Awareness Month, we want to focus on common mental health issues that often piggyback onto a chronic lung disease diagnosis.
 Every Tuesday this month, we will choose a new mental health issue to tackle.
 Be sure to check in every week.
-If you would like more information about managing life with a chronic lung disease or are ready to take the next step to breathing easier, contact the Lung Institute at (800) 729-3065.
+If you would like more information about managing life with a chronic lung disease or are ready to take the next step to breathing easier, contact the Lung Health Institute at 888-745-6697.